 Embracing eco-friendly steps can start simple.
-Shipping processes can become more sustainable through a change of packaging, and shipping in bulk.
-By adopting such strategies, you can reduce your carbon footprint and boost your business’ bottomline.
+Shipping processes can become more sustainable through a change in packaging, and shipping in bulk.
+By adopting such strategies, you can reduce your carbon footprint and boost your business’ bottom line.
 Read on to find out how you can show that your business cares about being sustainable and creating a positive change for the environment.

 Partner with manufacturers or suppliers with sustainable practices and advertise your e-commerce business as a seller of sustainable products.
 You can start by providing eco-friendly alternatives to existing products, products that minimise waste and allow people to live more sustainably.
 A good example would be LARQ, an e-commerce brand selling aesthetically pleasing self-cleaning water bottles.
 Since there is no compromise made on how the product looks, more people are willing to purchase it and hence, eschew single-use plastic bottles.

 Returns and exchanges eat up a lot of transportation emissions, shipping expenses, and packaging waste.
 Cutting down on returns can reduce your emissions levels drastically and contribute to the overall sustainability of your business.

 But how can e-commerce businesses prevent customers from returning products?
 You can ensure that your products are advertised accurately on your website, without leaving out any key details in their descriptions.
 This is so that customers can be sure that what they are seeing is what they are getting, and this will reduce the chances of them returning it.
 You can also try implementing policies that inhibit customers from making overly large orders.
 This will prevent them from purchasing with the intention of returning some of the items.
 This policy can be implemented by setting a purchasing limit of one to two orders of any given apparel in a single size at a time.